 #1 The Lancaster Hotel

-Nestled in the heart of downtown Houston, the Lancaster Hotel stands as a testament to the city’s rich history and captivating architecture.
+Right in the heart of downtown Houston, the Lancaster Hotel encapsulates the city’s rich history and captivating architecture.
 Originally called the Auditorium Hotel, this historic gem has enthralled and enchanted visitors since its early days.
 In the 1980s, it was dubbed a Recorded Texas Historic Landmark.
-In recent months, The Lancaster was nominated for the Conde Nast Traveler 2023 Readers’ Choice Award and the 2022 Travel + Leisure’s World’s Best Awards.
+Over the last couple of years, The Lancaster was nominated for the Conde Nast Traveler 2023 Readers’ Choice Award and the 2022 Travel + Leisure’s World’s Best Awards.

 As guests step into the grand lobby of the Lancaster Hotel, they are transported back in time to an era of sophistication and refinement.
-The interior showcases intricate details and luxurious furnishings that whisper “timeless elegance.”
+The interior boasts intricate details and luxurious furnishings that many visitors have described in online reviews as “timeless elegance.”
+As trite as that might sound, it’s true!
 From the exquisite chandeliers hanging from the ceiling to the plush carpets underfoot, every element has been carefully curated to embody the opulence and grandeur of early 20th-century Texas.

 Unfortunately, the hotel was damaged during Hurricane Harvey.
 Thankfully, artist Jay Shinn funded a wide-ranging renovation of this historic hotel.
 According to Molly Glentzer and Melissa Aguilar in an article for The Chronicle, Shinn not only renovated the iconic hotel.
 He also Shinn “filled every space…with works from his collection, a veritable who’s who of Texas modern and contemporary artists.”